-The Compliance Committee held 3 meetings and acted by consent once in 2019.
+The Compliance Committee held three meetings in 2020.

 Nomination of Directors

 The full Board acts to evaluate, on an annual basis, the composition of the Board and the skills, qualifications, business attributes and experience of the existing Board members.
 The specific process for identifying and evaluating new directors, including stockholder-recommended nominees, if any, will vary based on an assessment of the then-current needs of the Board and the Company.
 The Board will determine the desired profile of a new director, the competencies we are seeking, including experience in one or more areas of need, as determined by the Board.
 Candidates will be evaluated in light of the target criteria chosen.
 The Board does not have a formal diversity policy; in addition to the foregoing, it considers race and gender diversity in selection of qualified candidates.
 See page 14 for a description of the process by which a stockholder can propose a candidate for consideration by the Board.